scala/docs.scala-lang/_overviews/reflection/symbols-trees-types.md

 It's important to note that, unlike `reify`, toolboxes aren't limited by the typeability requirement-- although this flexibility is achieved by sacrificing robustness.
-That is, here we can see that `parse`, unlike `reify`, doesn’t reflect the fact that `println` should be bound to the standard `println` method.
+That is, here we can see that `parse`, unlike `reify`, doesn't reflect the fact that `println` should be bound to the standard `println` method.

-_Note:_ when using macros, one shouldn’t use `ToolBox.parse`.
+_Note:_ when using macros, one shouldn't use `ToolBox.parse`.
 This is because there’s already a `parse` method built into the macro context.
 For example:

     bash$ scala -Yrepl-class-based:false